The Painters' Club of Los Angeles: Disbanding

-In December 1909 the Los Angeles Times announced that The Painters’ Club was disbanding; in the next paragraph a new organization is announced: "...to be called the California Art Club."
+In December 1909 the Los Angeles Times announced that The Painters' Club was disbanding; in the next paragraph a new organization is announced: "...to be called the California Art Club."

 Despite this seemingly sudden breakup, which happened soon after their second Annual Exhibition, there might be some clues.
-On at least two instances - August 24 and December 12, 1908 - members of the male-only Painters’ Club visited the studios of William Wendt and Julia Bracken Wendt.
-William Wendt had been elected as a member just weeks before their visit on August 4, 1908, but due to club rules regarding women artists, Julia Wendt was never a member, despite the fact that she was a successful sculptress who was exhibiting and working on commissions on a national level.
+On at least two instances - August 24 and December 12, 1908 - members of the male-only Painters' Club visited the studios of William Wendt and Julia Bracken Wendt.
+William Wendt had been elected as a member just weeks before their visit on August 4, 1908, but due to club rules regarding women artists, Julia Wendt was never a member, despite the fact that she was a successful sculptor who was exhibiting and working on commissions on a national level.
 During their first visit the men viewed new paintings by Mr. Wendt and "recent bits of modeling" by Mrs. Wendt, before members of the club were treated to lunch.
 On the second occasion, the club threw the Wendts a surprise party.

 Tucked in with the announcements of the ending of one art club and the start of another, Antony Anderson casually dropped a snide comment about the new club's decision to allow women artists to join, as if to say we may as well allow them to join because they would find a way to get in anyway.
 Two swift responses to it were printed as Open Letters in the Times: the first by J. B. Wendt in January 1910 and the second by one L. Pinkham, February 1910.

 Along with these rebukes, another successful female artist was exhibiting at Blanchard Art Gallery, though not of course with The Painters' Club.
-Helma Heynsen Jahn (1874-1925), later a member of the California Art Club, participated in another exhibition that followed just on the heels of the Second Annual Exhibition.
+Helma Heynsen Jahn (1874–1925), later a member of the California Art Club, participated in another exhibition that followed just on the heels of the Second Annual Exhibition.
 Referred to only as "...the second annual exhibition of works by representational oil painters of Southern California...," it ran from November 16 – December 4, 1909, and though "...only 15 painters in oils have contributed to this exhibition...", that included work by major artists Franz Bischoff, Carl Oscar Borg, Hanson Puthuff, and William Wendt.
 Perhaps The Painters' Club felt it would ultimately be better to allow women to join and unify the strongest artists, regardless of gender, into one group.